petrosov/responsive-layout-html-css/README.md

 # responsive-layout-html-css
-This repository is a warm-up to design a simple responsive web page by using css @media rule and order property...
+This repository is a warm-up to design a simple responsive web page by using css @media rule and order property like the figure below:

 <img src="https://github.com/Taabannn/responsive_layout_html-css/blob/main/static/example.png"/>

+And the result is:

 https://user-images.githubusercontent.com/90381581/184332962-e07a1567-c846-461f-b404-0c983761d3ba.mp4